 For more about departments working collaboratively to respond from a like approach and de-escalate situations, check out "The Conflicting Roles of Hospital Security."

-CPI's Kendra Stea writes that when it comes to staff prevention and intervention training, "having the trainer from your behavioral health unit training alongside your security staff for the staff in the emergency department develops a wider range of application of the core concepts to a variety of situations and perspectives."
+CPI's former director of client services, Kendra Stea, writes that when it comes to staff prevention and intervention training, "having the trainer from your behavioral health unit training alongside your security staff for the staff in the emergency department develops a wider range of application of the core concepts to a variety of situations and perspectives."

 For more about security and clinical staff working together, watch this video with Nonviolent Crisis Intervention®